-Are there poor quality breeders in Australia?

-- Sadly, there has been an increase in the number of people who are only breeding Griffons for money in Australia and New Zealand - Commercial breeders do not care about the breed, they do not plan breeding carefully and they do not take any responsibility for any pups after they have sold them.
-They only care about making a profit and don't realise that by purchasing the pups, not only will they have a life of potential vet expenses but they are also encouraging unethical breeding to continue by putting money in the pocket of the poor breeders
+3. Are there poor quality breeders in Australia?
+Sadly there has been an increase in the number of people who are only breeding Griffons for money in Australia and New Zealand plan breedings carefully and they do not take any responsibility for any pups after they have sold them= they only care about making

-Some examples of poorly bred Griffons- bulging eyes, fine weedy bone, crooked mouths, tongue protruding, roached back etc.

-They may look cute to people who do not know any better but to an experienced person they
+Some examples of poorly bred Griffons- bulging eyes, fine weedy bone, crooked mouths, frightened - none of course belonging to our members.
+They may look cute to people who do not know but to an experienced person they look like potential health issueseye problems and eating difficulties and potential vet bills

+Commercial breeders usually have a dog and a bitch and just mate them together without any thought of how the dogs will compliment each other or the health issues that may arise.

-How can I recognise a Poor Quality Breeder?
+4. How can I recognise a Poor Quality Breeder?